 How to Help!

-- Make a tax-deductible donation using the form below.
+- Make a tax-deductible financial contribution or in-kind donation using the forms below.

 - Make a tax-deductible donation by sending cash, a check or a money order to: The Cheyenne River Youth Project, P.O.
 Box 410, Eagle Butte, SD 57625.

 - Adopt an individual “Dear Santa” letter, or receive a copy of our most-requested toys list: contact Julie Garreau, executive director, at (605) 964-8200 or via e-mail at firstname.lastname@example.org.